EricSei/image-store/README.md

-## Image Store Web App
+## image-store
-    ** Image uploader App that is built by CTP team members
+    ** Image uploader App that is build by CTP team members
 # Authors

 # How To Run